Breakster/rhythmruby/README.md

 Examples and Docs
 -----
 Check out the examples provided and the documentation based on YARD.
-The examples are aimed at creating single and multi instrument rhythms.
+The examples are aimed at creating single and multi instrument rhythms. **Meshuggah_example.rb**, explains the compilation of the intro rhythm of 'Perpetual Black Second' by Meshuggah (Nothing, 2002)

 In the next minimal example we have skipped the creation of the rhythm string.
 A predefined rhythm is written to midi.